-This shot was taken in flight from Tokyo to Shanghai and was accepted into the airliners.net database, a difficult feat indeed.
+This shot was taken on flight JL0621 from Tokyo to Shanghai and was accepted into the airliners.net database, a difficult feat indeed.

 The first day of my trip!